sotastudio/Kickstart.GitignoreCollection/README.md

 A piece of best practice all around the world.

-Just mix your .gitignore in particular:
+Just mix up your .gitignore composed of the following components:

 * OS
 * IDE